apaz-cli/daisho/planning/Native.md

 2. The body of a `native` function or method is copy/pasted directly into the generated C code.

-3. Don't use Stilts functions/methods inside of native methods.
+3. Don't use Daisho functions/methods inside of native methods.
-   * A `native` function/method is a Stilts function/method.
+   * A `native` function/method is a Daisho function/method.
    * Please only call C methods inside your `native` functions/methods.
    * This also means no recursion.
-   * Basically, calling Stilts from C is unsupported.
+   * Basically, calling Daisho from C is unsupported.
 Although technically possible and prone to breakage.

 4. The arguments of a native function must all be native-qualified types.
    * Passing a `class` means you can't use its methods, since those are mangled.